cycling in pindus mountains

 Is the Pindus safe for solo female travellers?

-I cycled through the Pindus Mountains on my own, and at no point did I feel in danger or experience any uncomfortable situation.
+I cycled through the Pindus Mountains on my own, and I did not feel in danger or experience any uncomfortable situation.

 Of course, you should take the usual precautions (I mention the most important rules for camping alone as a woman in this article).